Best Synthetic Jackets for Thru-Hiking of 2023

 Pros: Plumafill insulation is comparable to 800-fill down; warmer and lighter than Patagonia Nano Puff; lightweight; windproof and water-resistant; minimal seams.

-Cons: Expensive; no shock cord adjustment for hem or hood.
+Cons: Expensive; no shock cord adjustment for hem or hood; not as warm as most on this list.

 Fill: Coreloft synthetic fibers